logicchains/LPATHBench/writeup.md

 * If you wanna use Haskell on ARM, you must be willing to build whatever version of LLVM it was built with
 * Luajit is friggen fast!
 * Functional code in Haskell/OCaml can be faster than imperative code using iorefs.
+* Iterators in C# are not cost-free like in Java, C++ and many others; the C# was sped up 30% by changing the inner loop to use a for loop instead of an iterator.

 **Moral of the story**